Nathbobs/Aidall-Internship/README.md

 ____________________
 first pip install librosa
-pip install ffmpeg to enable audio read. import noisereduce as nr to reduce noise from the audio file.
+pip install ffmpeg to enable audio read. pip install noisereduce import noisereduce as nr to reduce noise from the audio file.

+NB: first convert from mp3 to .wav